 Room & Board

-*Based on studio pricing.
-Average rate based on available apartments on U of A’s off-campus housing website in 2022.
+*Starting rate for a studio based on available apartments on U of A’s off-campus housing website in 2023.

 U of A has 34 residence halls, and 8,400 students live on campus.
 Freshmen are required to live on campus.
 The school also offers Living-Learning Communities (LLCs), where students with common interests or academic goals can build their own community.